 Along with excellent writing, a revolutionary new style of TV in which all the episodes are released at once, and a very talented cast, House of Cards has yet another element to its success.
 It gives audiences the version of Washington that they want to believe exists.
 The show’s characters are unheroic, cold, and calculating.
 Instead of becoming downtrodden by corruption, corporate influence, a sensationalist press, and violent partisanship, they embrace such problems as a means to get ahead.
 Morally detached pragmatism is their justification for all wrongdoings.
 Pure self-interest is their motivation to keep going.

 A similar show on television that is also wildly successful operates on a similar premise.
 That would be Game of Thrones, a story that despite being about a fictional medieval kingdom, offers an equal degree of backstabbing, deceit, and unforgiving wickedness within the highest echelons of power.
-Whether your taste is Frank Underwood or Tyrion Lannister, both stories expose the rotten core of leaders who lack traditional morals, and how that lack of morality is a source of great strength in a world wrought with inequality, instability, and disillusionment.
+Whether your taste in tricksters takes the form of Frank Underwood or Tyrion Lannister, both stories expose the rotten core of leaders who lack traditional morals, and whose lacking is a source of great strength in a world wrought with inequality, instability, and disillusionment.

 As we watch Kevin Spacey and his peers work to manipulate the public, the press, and each other in a direction towards ever more personal power, it becomes a very cathartic experience for the viewer.
 Seeing politicians spend more time trying to consolidate power rather than trying to improve their policies confirms the suspicions of those who distrust government, which would be most of us.